skule/bylaws/policies/policy-on-complaints.md

 ---
-revdate: October 19, 2024 by the Board of Directors
+revdate: February 27, 2025 by the Board of Directors
 title: Policy Number "2013-02-01"
 pdf: policies/Policy-on-Complaints
 subtitle: Policy on Complaints